Anomalous Diffusion in the Square Soft Lorentz Gas: Introduction

 In this work, we focus on the soft Lorentz gas arranged in a square lattice.
 This system is experimentally realizable in various antidot superlattices, fabricated from materials such as GaAs/AlGaAs heterostructures \cite{LKP91,Weis91,shi2015antidot} or graphene~\cite{yagi2015graphenetri,sandner2015graphenesqu}.
-In contrast to the triangular configuration previously studied in Ref. \cite{PRL}, the square lattice has an \emph{infinite horizon} for all lattice spacings, meaning there is always a trajectory path that avoids collisions with the potential bumps.
+In contrast to the triangular configuration previously studied in Ref. \cite{PRL}, the square lattice has an \emph{infinite horizon} for \emph{all} lattice spacings, meaning there are singular channels in the billard along which a particle can travel in a straight line to infinity \cite{machta_zwanzig,klages2000}.
+For soft potentials the speed fluctuates along these paths due to variations of the potential, and the corresponding trajectories are related to the emergence of regular structures in the phase space \cite{GZR88,turaev1998islands,RKT99}.
 The existence of an infinite horizon within the lattice complicates the exercise of traditional approximations, as for hard wall billiards it implies that normal diffusion does not exist \cite{Sza00,Klages_book,Dettmann_2014}.

 Furthermore, the conventional Machta-Zwanzig (MZ) approximation assumes that hops between unit cells are uncorrelated~\cite{machta_zwanzig}.
 This assumption as well as a well-defined hard wall normal diffusive limit do not hold in a generic infinite-horizon lattice, calling for the development of more refined approximations.
 While a Taylor-Green-Kubo-based expansion has been proposed for triangular lattices~\cite{klages2000,Klages2002}, as well as other approaches based on stochastic theory \cite{GilSan09,GNS11,CGLS14,CGLS15}, we here introduce an alternative approximation that accounts for correlations between unit cell hops.
 The established model is then compared against the widely applied MZ approximation, as well as the numerical results for the diffusion coefficient.

 In particular, we find several common features in the anomalous diffusion of square and triangular systems.
 Similarly as in the case of the triangular arrangement, we analyze the tongue structure in detail, including their relation with the existence of Kolmogorov-Arnold-Moser (KAM) islands, and discover complex fine structure in the density of quasiballistic orbits.
 Furthermore, we emphasize the weak-softness limit of the system, and find a qualitative agreement with the properties of the conventional (hard-wall) Lorentz gas.
 However, the extreme sensitivity of the system to potential parameters is also demonstrated in this limit.